tanvi2100/MERN-TShirt-Store/README.md

  - User authentication and browsing different products and adding to cart for purchase

- - Admin authentication and dashboard for creating, deleting and updating products and categories.
+ - Admin authentication and dashboard for creating, deleting and updating products and categories

  - Payments integration for making an order and purchasing